alan-turing-institute/trustchain/docs/getting-started.md

 $ cargo install --path trustchain-cli
 ```

-!!! info "This step is optional."
+!!! info "Trustchain HTTP server (this step is optional)"

     Trustchain includes a built-in HTTP server that can be used to issue and verify digital credentials via an HTTP API.
 It can also respond to requests made by the Trustchain mobile app.